-Hawkesbury High School’s successful partnership with Guide Dogs Australia could be used as a blueprint in other countries.
+Hawkesbury High School’s successful partnership with Guide Dogs NSW/ACT could be used as a blueprint in other countries.

 More than 100 conference delegates were impressed by a demonstration of the initiative at the local guide dog training facility.